 Clearly only God is to be revered and in holding the reverence of God we exercise godly fear, knowing that who He is and of His absolutely power over all things.
 That is certainly not a attribute of a minister of the Gospel, an under shepherd who pastors a local congregation of believers.
 We are to respect our pastors who minister unto us, but we do not fear them and stand in awe of their power, as we are to our God and Creator.
 The reverence this word speaks of is reserved for God alone.

-Webster's Dictionary shows the use of the title "Reverend" came from the Roman Catholic church and its unbiblical church polity.
-In the Roman church is distinctly used to denote people in religious positions.
+Webster's Dictionary shows the use of the title "Reverend" came from the Roman Catholic Church and its unbiblical church polity.
+In the Roman church it is distinctly used to denote people in religious positions.
 Note that the title was applied to " reverend fathers; abbesses, prioresses, &c. reverend mothers."
 Each of these refer to a position in the Roman Church which has no biblical precedent.
 No man in the Bible is called by the title "reverend" or even so revered.
 In the true New Testament assembly (ekklesia) as God instituted it there are no "reverend fathers; abbesses, prioresses, &c. reverend mothers."
-The is simply, today the "pastor teacher" who is the overseer of the local congregation.
+The title today refers to the "pastor teacher" who is the overseer and shepherd of the local congregation.

 He is to be respected, yes, and followed as Hebrews 13:17 instructs us.
 If the pastor is truly called by God, he then is God's man and messenger to the local congregation.
 (See Rev. 1:20)

 To sum it up for me it is a matter of conscience.
-Some may defend the use of the word "Reverend" saying is simply a matter of semantics of no importance.
+Some may defend the use of the word "Reverend," saying it is simply a matter of semantics and of no importance.
 However, I am a Gospel preacher, called by God to pastor a local congregation.
 My calling is from God to be his messenger and to shepherd His flock.
 My message is to be strictly God's message and to rigorously follow His word as to the message which I preach and teach and the example I set.
 I am not at liberty to change or add to God's clear instructions which means to use the term "Reverend" which is a title that man has appropriated.
 It is not a biblical term used to describe a minister of the Gospel and God's overseer or shepherd of a local congregation.
 The biblical term is "pastor" and I think it honors the Lord and is an act of obedience to use the term He used.
-The use of the word "Reverend" has it roots in the unbiblical practices of the Roman Catholic Church, which is a false church.
+The use of the word "Reverend" has it roots in the unbiblical practices of the Roman Catholic Church, which is a herectical church.
 It is not used in the Bible to refer to God's ministers and is not a proper description of the position.
-The title "Reverend" to men seems to denote a touch of pride in one's position and elevates the man.
+The title "Reverend" seems to denote a touch of pride in one's position and elevates the man.
 The term "pastor" correctly denotes one who humbly serves and cares for the flock.
 I think it is clear that to use the term "Reverend" sends the wrong message as to what God's leader in the local church is to be.
+He is to be the Lord's humble shepherd and servant to the local "ekklesia."
 So, I do not use the term "Reverend," nor do I use it in addressing ministers.
 Only God is to be revered.